juice-shop/pwning-juice-shop/part1/running.md

 To run a single instance of Juice Shop the following memory and CPU requirements apply.
-These resources are needed for the Juice Shop application process itself.
+These resources are needed for the Juice Shop application process itself, and they are based on the 14-day average process CPU and RAM usage of the official public demo instance running `v13.2.1`.
 Any additional resources needed by your environment (e.g. Docker or Vagrant) come on top.

 * **Minimum** system specification
-  * `128 MB` RAM
+  * `160 MB` RAM
   * `100 millicpu` CPU
   * `300 MB` free disk space
 * **Recommended** system specification